nutanix-japan/ocp-hci/ocp_vms/ocp_vms.rst

     Make sure that the **OCP_SUBDOMAIN** name is be unique for each OCP cluster you deploy with this blueprint.
 A DNS zone is created based on this subdomain name.

-    You can observe this in DNS in your AutoAD VM once a OCP cluster deployed.
+    You can observe this in DNS in your AutoAD VM for other deployed clusters.

     .. figure:: images/ocp_xyz1_cluster_dns.png